Castaic Dam: Water supply

 Castaic Lake is the lower and larger of two main storage reservoirs for the West Branch of the California Aqueduct.
 Water drawn from the Sacramento–San Joaquin River Delta is transported down the San Joaquin Valley via the California Aqueduct and pumped over the Tehachapi Mountains, where it splits into the East Branch – providing water for Riverside and San Bernardino and eastern Los Angeles Counties – and the West Branch, which supplies western Los Angeles and parts of Ventura County.
 The West Branch first enters Pyramid Lake, formed by Pyramid Dam, before traveling through the 7.2 mi Angeles Tunnel to the upper end of Castaic Lake.
 Together, the two reservoirs can store 505000 acre feet, or about a year's supply of water.
 During normal operations, Castaic Lake serves as a regulatory reservoir for water delivered through the California Aqueduct, releasing it at times of peak demand.
-The dam and lake was also built to provide a pool of emergency storage that can be drawn down if water deliveries from northern California are interrupted, whether due to earthquake, construction, equipment malfunction or severe drought.
+The dam and lake were also built to provide a pool of emergency storage that can be drawn down if water deliveries from northern California are interrupted, whether due to earthquake, construction, equipment malfunction, or severe drought.